Erich Mielke: Death

-Erich Mielke died on 21 May 2000, aged 92, in a Berlin nursing home.
+Erich Mielke died on 21 May 2000, aged 92, in a Berlin nursing home in Neu-Hohenschönhausen.
 After being cremated at the crematorium in Meissen, an urn containing Mielke's ashes was buried in an unmarked grave at the Zentralfriedhof Friedrichsfelde in Berlin.
 An estimated 100 people reportedly attended the funeral.
 Erich Mielke's grave is outside the memorial section established at the entrance in 1951 by East German leaders for communist heroes.
 Within hours of his funeral, the flowers and wreaths left at Mielke's grave were ripped to shreds by persons unknown.

 Legacy

 Writing in 2003, Australian journalist Anna Funder declared, "The name Mielke has now come to mean 'Stasi.'
 Victims are dubiously honored to find his signature in their files: on plans for someone to be observed 'with all possible methods', on commands for arrest, for kidnapping, instructions to judges for sentencing, orders for 'liquidation'.
 The honor is dubious because... he signed so many."

 In 2012, the museum at the former Stasi headquarters opened Mielke's office as a permanent exhibit.
 Soon after, The Guardian correspondent Tam Eastley visited the exhibit and numerous sites in Berlin connected to Mielke's life, times, and legacy.
 When she visited Mielke's grave, Eastley found that it had become a shrine for adherents of Ostalgie.